amuweee/skt_notes/adventure-notes.md

   - Likely drifted down from the river that passes from Yartar.
   - Was out at night, remembers something about a golden goose.
   - Remember a woman with black hair and purple dress.
-  - Golden Goose could refer to Grand Dam River Boat
+  - Golden Goose could refer to Grand Dame River Boat

 ### Notes